SCDH/oxbytei/README.md

   referencing the anchors somewhere else in the document.
 Also select `span/@ana` from `<interp>` elements in the document (default).
 Other sources/references for `@ana` can be configured.
+- **Navigation in anchor-based markup**: a) Find annotations and apparatus entries for the current position; b) highlight (select) the span of text referenced by an annotation or apparatus entry.
 - **Multiple level inheritance**: Instead of an `oxbytei.framework` file, oXbytei uses an [extension script](https://www.oxygenxml.com/doc/versions/23.1/ug-editor/topics/framework-customization-script.html)